dante4rt/Discord-Chat-Bot/README.md

 - Run the bot using `node index.js`.

 ## Configuration
 The bot can be configured via the `.env` file or by providing environment variables.
-Additionally, a backup file (backup.txt) and a history file (history.txt) are maintained for easy reference.
+Additionally, a backup file (backup.txt) is maintained for easy reference.

 ## Dependencies
 - discord.js - Discord API library.